alexeibex/alexeibex.github.io/PropertyChapters/Trespass.md

     - Modern Trend Allows for Self-Help in regards to Commercial Leases.

-# Exception to the Right to Exclude
+## Exception to the Right to Exclude
-- Necessity
+### Necessity
   - *[Ploof v.
 Putnam](Link)*
+    - A traveler on a highway, who finds it obstructed from a sudden and temporary cause, may pass upon the adjoining land without becoming a trespasser, because of the necessity.
+    - An entry upon land to save goods which are in danger of being lost or destroyed by water or fire is not a trespass.
   - Shifting of Rights
     - Conditions of necessity shift the right to exclude from the landowner to the person entering under conditions of necessity.
   - Suspension of Rights for Damages